Gorski Kotar: History

 On 21 July 1921 Alija Alijagić, a member of the communist organization Crvena Pravda, shot the Minister of the Interior Milorad Drašković in Delnice.
 Although Milorad Drašković was a staunch anti-communist, and enacted several pieces of anti-communist legislation, the Communist Party of Yugoslavia condemned the act.
 Nevertheless, this inspired the King to make a 'law concerning protection of the state' that made the communist party illegal.

 During the Second World War, the Gorski Kotar was divided between Italy and the Independent State of Croatia.
-Citizens of the Gorski Kotar participated greatly to the anti-fascist struggle, and several popular post-war TV-series were made about Gorski Kotar resistance efforts, Kapelski kresovi being one.
+Citizens of the Gorski Kotar participated greatly in the anti-fascist struggle, and several popular post-war TV series were made about Gorski Kotar's resistance efforts, Kapelski kresovi being one.

 In the 1990s, construction of the Zagreb – Rijeka motorway was resumed, part of it having already been built in 1973 (Zagreb – Karlovac and Rijeka – Oštrovica), and in 1997 Delnice was connected to Rijeka.
 In 2004 the motorway was finished by connecting the two directions of motorway in Vrbovsko.
 The motorway is now known as A6 and it was upgraded to the full two-lane format in 2008.

+Gorski Kotar was hit by the 2014 Dinaric ice storm.
+From 31 January to 2 February, freezing rain fell on Gorski Kotar, glazing the entire region.
+Initially, Cyclone Ilija (2014) was believed to be the cause.
+But later investigation showed S and SW geostrophic wind dominated at the time.
+It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It took about 10 days to restore essential infrastructure to the region, and within months electricity was back in most of its former range, but at a cost of about 84.4 million HRK to HEP.
+At the time it was the largest peacetime damage since its Secession from Yugoslavia, even without counting the forestry losses.
+The hardest hit was the area of the Šumarija Rijeka, which lost 60% of its wood mass.
+Clearing blocked forestry roads and forest paths would take years, and thanks to the declining population some were never cleared.

 Population

+The inhabitants of Gorski Kotar are known as Gorani.
 The population density of Gorski Kotar is low, but the highest in Mountainous Croatia.
-As of 2001, about 28,000 people were living in an area of about 1,300 square kilometers, which is about 22 people per square kilometer.
+As of 2023, 18442 people were living in an area of about 1273 square kilometers, which is about 14.5 people per square kilometer.
 Linguistically, the region is very diverse; in a relatively small area, all three Croatian dialects can be heard.